XamarinUniversity/build2018-labs/lab1/README.md

 2. Select **Visual C# Items** > **Xamarin.Forms** in the left-hand panel.
 This will display all the Xamarin.Forms classes you can add.

-3. Select **Content Page**, there are two of them - so make sure the details screen indicates that this uses XAML.
+3. Select **Content Page**, there are two of them; make sure the details screen indicates that the page uses XAML.

 ![Add New ContentPage](media/image22.png)